 It starts with the realization that you need to build a dedicated team abroad, outside of your country.
 This decision is usually backed by lower costs and talented professionals that neighboring countries can offer.

 If you need project-based help, you’d most likely go for outsourcing.
-Within this model, you’ll hire an external service provider and they will forward your project to a team of developers.
+Within this model, you’ll hire an outsourcing company and they will forward your project to a team of developers.
 This team can simultaneously work on several projects for different companies.
 You’ll never know it because you won’t have a chance to talk to your developers directly.

 Apart from chatting with your programmers’ squad on a daily basis, outstaffing can be beneficial in other ways.
 Here are five advantages that outstaffing can offer: